-- Pulls needed water and sugars from vegetables. - Aids in the growth of fermenting bacteria over spoilage bacteria, yeasts, and molds. - Allows for crispier vegetables by hardening the plant pectin and decreasing the activity of pectinase, an enzyme that makes vegetables mushy. - Slows the fermentation process, allows longer fermentation times, and decreases the chance of undesirable mold growth.
+- Pulls needed water and sugars from vegetables. - Aids in the growth of fermenting bacteria over spoilage bacteria, yeasts, and molds. - Allows for crispier vegetables by hardening the plant pectin and decreases the activity of pectinase, an enzyme that makes vegetables mushy. - Slows the fermentation process, allows longer fermentation times, and decreases the chance of undesirable mold growth. - Gives flavor to the final product.